davidclaveau/tweeter/README.md

 ---

 ## Screenshots
+Homepage of the Tweeter app
 ![Homepage of the Tweeter app](https://raw.githubusercontent.com/davidclaveau/tweeter/master/docs/homepage.png)

+Select "Write a new tweet" to start tweeting!
 ![Select "Write a new tweet" to start tweeting!](https://raw.githubusercontent.com/davidclaveau/tweeter/master/docs/toggle-write-tweet-form.png)

+Using AJAX, posts tweet immediately to the homepage
 ![Using AJAX, posts tweet immediately to the homepage](https://raw.githubusercontent.com/davidclaveau/tweeter/master/docs/post-tweet-immediately.png)

+Counts the characters of the tweet; lets the user know when they're typing too much!
 ![Counts the characters of the tweet; lets the user know when they're typing too much!](https://raw.githubusercontent.com/davidclaveau/tweeter/master/docs/character-counter.png)

+Handles errors such as tweets too long or empty tweets
 ![Handles errors such as tweets too long or empty](https://raw.githubusercontent.com/davidclaveau/tweeter/master/docs/error-handling.png)

+Responsive design to handle varying screen types
 ![Responsive design to handle varying screen types](https://raw.githubusercontent.com/davidclaveau/tweeter/master/docs/responsive-design.png)

 ---